torrentpien/ai-research-to-returns/README.md

 - **Newey-West HAC standard errors.** Monthly financial regression residuals routinely show serial autocorrelation and heteroskedasticity.
 - **Citation cutoff at 24 months.** Avoids the truncation bias where recent papers haven't accumulated citations yet.
 - **Static market-cap weights.** Without monthly share-outstanding data, value weights use approximate 2026 market-cap shares (adjustable in code).
 - **Control for overall AI growth in Level 3.** Panel FE includes total AI paper growth as a control, so subfield-specific effects are isolated from the general AI hype.
+- **Trend analysis in Level 4**, which compares the evolution of AI publication output and stock prices over time.
+- **Spearman rank correlation in Level 4**, which measures the relationship between paper counts, citations, stock returns, and stock prices.
+- **Company-level impulse-response analysis (VAR/IRF) in Level 4**, which traces the estimated dynamic response of a firm's monthly log returns to shocks in its own AI subfield publication growth.

 ## Results